Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Rankin-Selberg and Asai -functions

 \begin{prop} Let $\pi$ be a generic representation of $G_n(E)$, and $\mathfrak{e}\in\{+,-\}$, there is a unit $\e^\mathfrak{e}(s,\pi,\psi)$ of $\C[q_F^{\pm s}]$ such that if one sets then for any $W\in W(\pi,\psi)$ and $\phi \in \sm_c(F^n)$, one has

 \end{prop}

-Finally, we will need the following consequence of the inductivity relation of Asai $L$-factors of discrete series representations.
+Finally, we will need the following consequence of the inductivity relation of Asai $L$-factors of essentially square-integrable representations.
 First notice that we also denote by $\eta$ (see Section \ref{notations}) any extension of the character $\eta_{E/F}\circ \det$ of $G_n(F)$ to $G_n(E)$.